 Pa Tong Thai

 Love a bit of spice?
 Pa Tong has you more than covered.
 This hidden CBD gem with its cobalt blue walls and retro interior is one of the best places to find authentic Southern Thai food in Melbourne.
-The spicy sour yellow curry packed with lotus stems and barramundi will send you all the way to food heaven with its rich and aromatic flavour.
-The fried chicken is a must-try menu highlight as is the haaw mohk fish cakes cooked in dainty clay pots.
+The spicy sour yellow curry packed with lotus stems and barramundi will send you all the way to food heaven.
+The fried chicken is a must-try menu highlight - as is the haaw mohk fish cakes cooked in clay pots.

 Thai Baan

-Looking for cheap eats packed with flavour?
-The menu at Thai Baan is easy on the wallet with most items on the menu under $16.
-Pull up a stool and order warming dishes like the hearty pok pok noodles featuring sliced bbq pork, tofu and meatballs.
-For something a little lighter try the refreshing lotus root salad with chilli, lime and tomatoes.
+The menu at Thai Baan is easy on the wallet, with most items coming in at under $16.
+Pull up a stool and order warming dishes like pok pok noodles with sliced bbq pork, tofu and meatballs.
+For something a little lighter, try the refreshing lotus root salad with chilli, lime and tomatoes.
 Dining with your mates?
-Don’t go past the sharable tom yum hot pot loaded with tofu, noodles, veggies, meat and seafood all simmered in a spicy sour broth.
+Don’t go past the sharable tom yum hot pot loaded with tofu, noodles, veggies, meat and seafood.
+All simmered in a spicy sour broth.

 A table of Thai food including hot pot, noodles and soup.